JanHerca/urantiapedia/output/wikijs/en/index/articles.md

 ![](/image/article/Group_banners/UAI_Journal.jpg)

-Quarterly magazine of articles and study aids created by readers and for readers of _The Urantia Book_.
+The International Association _Journal_ is a quarterly magazine of articles and study aids created by readers and for readers of _The Urantia Book_.

 The index of all available issues is here: [International Association Journal Articles Index](/en/index/articles_international_journal).